sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * Since 7 October, Israeli forces have injured 3,313 Palestinians, including at least 520 children; 45 per cent of them in the context of demonstrations and 46 per cent in the context of search-and-arrest and other operations.
 An additional 84 Palestinians have been injured by settlers and 18 others either by Israeli forces or settlers.
 Some 33 per cent of those injuries have been caused with live ammunition, compared with 9 per cent in the first nine months of 2023\. ((47 for #5))

 ### Settler Violence  ((28 for #7))

+### Settler Violence

+* Between 3 and 4 December, two additional settler attacks resulting in damage to Palestinian-owned property were reported.
+In one of the incidents, on 3 December, Israeli settlers, reportedly from Halamish settlement, vandalized the glass and punctured the tires of 15 vehicles in a car workshop in Area C of the western outskirts of Umm Safa (Ramallah).
+The same day, on another incident, Israeli settlers threw stones at Palestinian vehicles on road 60 near Turmus’ayya (Ramallah), vandalizing one Palestinian-owned vehicle. ((100 for #1))

+* Since 7 October, OCHA has recorded 314 settler attacks against Palestinians, resulting in Palestinian casualties (35 incidents), damage to Palestinian-owned property (237 incidents), or both casualties and damage to property (42 incidents).
+The weekly average of such incidents during this period stands at 39, compared with 21 incidents between 1 January and 6 October 2023\.
+However, the number of incidents since 7 October has gradually declined from 80 incidents in the first week (7-14 October) to 18 incidents in the last (27 November - 3 December).
+One-third of these incidents included threats with firearms, including shootings.
+In nearly half of all recorded incidents, Israeli forces were either accompanying or actively supporting the attackers. ((100 for #2))

+### Displacement (West Bank) ((31 for #3))

 ### Displacement (West Bank)